Article at a Glance:

 When talking to your loved one about getting help for meth addiction, you may consider using principles from motivational interviewing, a type of counseling technique that is commonly used to encourage people with addictions to get help.
 This non-confrontational style can shut down some of the defenses that people have and help them realize the necessity of treatment.

-A professional can use motivational interviewing techniques when working with your addicted family member, but many of the principles of this method apply to having a conversation with a loved one.
+A professional can use motivational interviewing techniques when working with an addicted family member, but many of the principles of this method apply to having a conversation with a loved one.
 For example, motivational interviewing relies upon strategies like empathy, reflective listening, avoidance of arguing, and helping a person see the discrepancies between their drug use and life goals.

 How Not To Help Someone Addicted to Meth